 Make sure you are particularly conscious of taxis – not only do taxis seem to ignore the most common driving rules, but South Korean taxi drivers also got a bad reputation a few years ago for being involved in tourist muggings.

-Something you can do to keep yourself away from surprises is to have your GPS on your phone while you’re on the backseat of a cab so you can see for yourself that you’re on the right route.
-That’s not to say that all taxis are dangerous by any means – just keep your street smarts about you and you’ll be fine.
+Something you can do to keep yourself away from surprises is to have your GPS on your phone while you’re in the backseat of a cab so you can see for yourself that you’re on the right route.
+That’s not to say that all taxis are dangerous by any means – just keep your street smarts about you, and you’ll be fine.
 If a situation feels weird to you, leave.
 That’s all there is to it!

 Daily life in Korea

 What if, after your South Korean trip, you’re so in love that you feel the need to move to the city on a more permanent basis?
 No one will blame you – there’s so much to love!
 That being said, if you’re planning on staying in the South for more than a few months, you’re probably wondering about some other safety issues that don’t pop up if you’re just stopping by on vacation.